planetarium/libplanet/CONTRIBUTING.md

 Here's how to run Unity tests on your machine.
-We've made and used [xunit-unity-runner] to run [Xunit] tests on the actual Unity runtime, and our build jobs on Azure Pipelines also use this.
+We've made and used [xunit-unity-runner] to run [Xunit] tests on the actual Unity runtime, and our build jobs on CircleCI/Azure Pipelines also use this.
 This test runner is actually a Unity app, though it's not a game app.
 As of June 2019, there are [executable binaries][4] for Linux, macOS, and Windows.
 Its usage is simple.
 It's a CLI app that takes *absolute* paths to